bodo-ai/Bodo/docs/docs/api_docs/pandas/io/read_sql_table.md

     not supported.
 -   Arguments `_snapshot_id` and `_snapshot_timestamp_ms` are only available for Iceberg tables.
 These Arguments are experimental and may change without warning.
-These arguments may be used to read a table from a specific snapshot or point in time, in Iceberg this is known as "time travel."
+These arguments may be used to read a table from a specific snapshot or point in time, which is known as "time travel" in Iceberg.